 Simplifying the future of insurance through artificial intelligence

 The insurance sector is definitely not shielded from such realities.
-According to a report by Accenture, it is one of the most competitive sectors and is constantly innovating and adapting to suit consumer behaviour and expectations.
-The challenges that plague insurance players nowadays include disruption from Insurtech (insurance technology) startups.
+According to a report by Accenture, it is one of the most competitive sectors and is constantly innovating and adapting to suit consumer behavior and expectations.
+The challenges that plague insurance players nowadays include disruption from insurtech (insurance technology) startups.

 One innovative technology that can potentially be a gamechanger in the sector is artificial intelligence or more commonly referred to as AI.
 While insurers are only starting to catch this wave, the adoption rate of AI in the sector is gaining momentum as insurers race to improve services such as underwriting, customer service, and marketing, in order to remain more competitive.

 As AI becomes more entrenched in the industry, we will see its application in various segments of the business.
-Customer service in particular can be improved using AI chatbots which are digital services capable of interacting seamlessly with human beings and accomplish tasks such as answering questions, giving basic advice and addressing enquiries.
-It eliminates the need for call centres and enables human customer service providers to be able to attend to more serious and complex cases.
-AIA in Malaysia, for instance, broke new ground in 2017 with the launch of “Ask Sara,” an AI powered enquiry channel which is able to answer customer requests in as fast 3 seconds.
+Customer service, in particular, can be improved using AI chatbots which are digital services capable of interacting seamlessly with human beings and accomplish tasks such as answering questions, giving basic advice and addressing inquiries.
+It eliminates the need for call centers and enables human customer service providers to be able to attend to more serious and complex cases.
+AIA in Malaysia, for instance, broke new ground in 2017 with the launch of “Ask Sara,” an AI-powered inquiry channel that is able to answer customer requests in as fast as 3 seconds.

 In terms of marketing, AI and machine learning can be used to help price insurance policies more competitively and suggest relevant and useful products to customers.
 Insurers can price products based on individual needs and lifestyle, this way customers only pay for the coverage they need.
 This increases the appeal of insurance to a wider range of customers, some of whom may then purchase insurance for the first time.